 “I’m probably just like you: I’m your average Jo Blogger!
-I’m a full-time Blogger at The Yorkshire Pudding, Author and Virtual Assistant.
+I’m a full-time Blogger at Life Over Laundry, Author and Virtual Assistant.
 I wasn’t always doing this though and it’s thanks to my mental health that I’m now doing the job I love and enjoying life to the fullest – all because a little girl came along and called me Mommy.

 Three years ago, I was prepared to have a beautiful little lady placed into my arms and start a new chapter of my life.